amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 The response you see will be the **updated** name in both cases.
 {{< output >}}
-original-linux-uts-namespace
+original-uts-namespace
 {{< /output >}}

-Furthermore, we can confirm the use of shared Linux UTS namespace by inspecting details in the aforementioned virtual filesystem at `/proc`.
+Furthermore, we can confirm the use of a shared UTS namespace by inspecting details in the aforementioned virtual filesystem at `/proc`.
 Enter the following command in **both** shells.
 ```bash
 ls -l /proc/$$/ns/uts        # -l provides a long listing format, $$ is current shell PID